Degree-scale GeV "jets" from active and dead TeV blazars

-Another potential problem for the detection of jet-like extended emission next to TeV blazars is that the extended source has to be identified on top of the diffuse \gr\ background (which is composed of the Galactic and extragalactic diffuse emission).
+Another potential problem for the detection of jet-like extended emission next to TeV blazars is that the extended source has to be identified on top of the diffuse \gr\ background.
 The minimal detectable flux for extended sources increases roughly as $\theta^{1/2}$, where $\theta$ is the angular length of the jet-like extended source.
-In this respect, sources at larger distances, for which the jet-like extensions appear more compact, are better candidates for the search of extended emission in the {\it Fermi\/} energy band.
+Thus sources at larger distances, for which the jet-like extensions appear more compact, are better candidates for the search of extended emission in the {\it Fermi\/} energy band.

 Finally, the detectability of extended emission close to TeV blazars strongly depends on the angular resolution of the LAT telescope.
 At low energies, $E_\gamma\sim 0.1$~GeV, the LAT angular resolution is relatively poor, $\theta_{\rm PSF}\simeq 10^\circ$.
 It is clear that only very large angular size jet-like extensions with an angular diameter $\theta\sim\theta_{\rm PSF}$ could be detected.
 However, the detectability of such large extended sources would be complicated by the high level of diffuse sky background within the $\sim 10^\circ$ region around the source.
 At the same time, the size of the PSF decreases to $\theta_{\rm PSF}\le 1^\circ$ above GeV energies.
 This dramatically improves the sensitivity of the telescope for the search of extended emission: Extensions of much smaller angular size could be detected on top of a strongly reduced background.
 This favors the search of extended emission at energies above $\sim 1$~GeV.